Pascua Yaqui Tribe: Government

 The Pascua Yaquis have a status similar to other Native American tribes of the United States.
 This status makes the Yaqui eligible for specific services due to trust responsibility that the United States offers Native American peoples who have suffered land loss.

 A U.S. government assisted news letter, Yaqui Times, also helps in keeping the people of the Pascua Yaqui Tribe informed.

 Blood quantum for membership in the Pascua Yaqui Tribe is at least one quarter Yaqui blood.
-The Pascua Yaqui legal system gives no allowance in quantum for other tribal blood (for instance, a person with one-eighth Yaqui blood, one-eighth Tohono O'odham blood, and one-eighth Maricopa blood cannot be accepted for membership in the Pascua Yaqui Tribe.)
+The Pascua Yaqui legal system gives no allowance in quantum for other tribal blood.

-Justice
+Court system

 The Pascua Yaqui Tribe operates a Judicial Department with both trial courts and an appellate court.
 Criminal cases are prosecuted by a Prosecutor's Office.
 Representation for indigent individuals is available through the Public Defender's Office.
 The Tribe is represented by the Attorney General's Office.
 All of these functions and a tribal police department are located in a modern Multi-Purpose Justice Center, which was opened in 2012.